hydra/ledsnowboard/Teensydunio/Projects/LedSnowboard/Readme.md

 #Building on Cygwin

 Install Arduino 1.0.5 to "D:\Program Files (x86)\Teensy\arduino-1.0.5"
-Install Teensyduino and use the same path.
+Install Teensyduino >= 1.18-RC1 and use the same path Install Cygwin
-Install Cygwin

 From a cygwin terminal